liferay/lexicon-site/src/pages/docs/satellites/fileUpload.md

 ![image default and hover state](../../../images/FileUploadImageStatesDefaultHover.png)

-* It can be the case that the image uploader requires of checkboxes for a specific requirement
+* The image uploader may require a checked state for certain options:

 ![image default and selected state](../../../images/FileUploadImageStatesChecbox.png)